gregwhitaker/netifi-docker-compose/README.md

 # netifi-docker-compose
 A collection of Docker Compose files that make it easy to setup different [Netifi](https://www.netifi.com) Broker configurations.

+- [broker](broker) - Deploys a single instance of the Netifi Broker.
+- [broker-cluster](broker-cluster) - Deploys three clustered instances of the Netifi Broker.

 ## Prerequisites
 These scripts require that you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system.